Parallaxer/Parallaxer/README.md

 ## Overview

-In the context of this framework, *parallax* is a relationship between two reference points, specified as a `ParallaxTransform`.
+*Parallax*, at least in the context of this framework, refers to change in one thing in relation to something else.
+The purpose of **Parallaxer** is to simplify the creation of these kinds of relationships using a clean, declarative interface.

+### Examples of parallax

+- Slow moving backdrops in a side scrolling video game.
+- Hour, minute and second hands on an analog watch.
+- A download progress indicator.
+- Something which hasn't been invented yet.
+Maybe you'll discover a use for Parallaxer.

 ### `ParallaxTransform`: